nikivazou/haskell-course/CMSC498V/project.markdown

 You can implement any project you wish.
 If you think your idea is unrealistic, discuss it with the instructor or the TA.
 Here are some ideas/suggestions:

-- A strategy game against the human, e.g., tic-tac-toc or chess.
+- A strategy game against the human, e.g., chess.
 - A puzzle solver, e.g., sudoku.
 - An efficient implementation of a data structure, e.g., string matching, red-black trees.
 - A parser, type-checker, and/or interpreter for lambda-calculus.